The Suez Crisis: Nasser's gamble and a failed top-secret Cold War agreement

 The United Nations played a central role in managing the crisis.
 The General Assembly convened an emergency special session, during which there was widespread condemnation of the invasion.

-This led to the establishment of the United Nations Emergency Force (UNEF), the first peacekeeping force of its kind, tasked with overseeing the ceasefire and ensuring the withdrawal of foreign troops from Egypt.
+This led to the establishment of the United Nations Emergency Force (UNEF), the first peacekeeping force of its kind.

 Many nations, both in the West and across the newly independent states of Asia and Africa, voiced their opposition to the intervention.